FunDevelopment/fundev-site/docs/backstory.md

 in common, other than the ability to embed code in data, is limited ambition.
 They aim to provide templating, and nothing else.

-Bento began as a project to expand the scope of templating very modestly, by supporting object-oriented templating as a way to solve the problem of reuse.
+Fun is a direct descendant of a language called Bento, which began in 2002 as a project to expand the scope of templating very modestly, by supporting object-oriented templating as a way to solve the problem of reuse.
 In a web site of any complexity, reuse of code, including templating code, is critical.
 Each page is a combination of features, some that are standard throughout the site, some that are